Guinea declares public health emergency over Ebola

 Fewer passengers are arriving at Ivory Coast’s main airport from Freetown, Conakry and Monrovia because of the virus leading to a shortfall of about 4,000 passengers a month, Abdoulaye Coulibaly, chairman of Air Cote d‘Ivoire, told Reuters.

 Ivory Coast and its eastern neighbor Ghana have recorded no cases of Ebola.
-Ghana’s government said it would step up its funding for preventative health and impose a moratorium on international conferences for three months as a precaution.
+Ghana’s government said it would step up its funding for preventative health and ban the holding of international conferences for three months as a precaution.

-Beyond the immediate impact, Africa faces a problem of perception over Ebola even though many countries are remote geographically, economically and culturally from those suffering the outbreak in a corner of the continent.

-Kenya Airways said it will continue its flights to Monrovia and Freetown.
-Kenyan Transport Minister Michael Kamau told a news conference the Korean Air decision may have been based on a WHO statement that Kenya should be classed as high risk of Ebola because of those direct flights.

-“The statement by WHO yesterday was regrettable.
-It was retracted,” he said.
-There was no immediate comment from WHO.
+Malaysian firm Sime Darby said it has relocated expatriate workers at its Liberian oil palm plantation and limited employee movement because of the outbreak.

+“The company’s routine estate operations are continuing under the supervision of local managers.
+However, tasks that require technical knowledge of expatriates such as mill construction and planting, have been affected,” a spokesman said.

-Additional reporting by Rod Nickel in Winnipeg, Anuradha Raghu in Kuala Lumpur, Emma Farge in Dakar, Se Young Lee in Seoul, Loucoumane Coulibaly in Abidjan, Mark Felsenthal and Arshad Mohammed in Washington, Pascal Fletcher in Johannesburg, Duncan Miriri in Nairobi and Clair MacDougall in Monrovia; Writing by Matthew Mpoke Bigg; Editing by Ralph Boulton
+Additional reporting by Rod Nickel in Winnipeg, Anuradha Raghu in Kuala Lumpur, Emma Farge in Dakar, Se Young Lee in Seoul, Loucoumane Coulibaly in Abidjan and Clair MacDougall in Monrovia; Writing by Matthew Mpoke Bigg; Editing by Janet Lawrence